l7mp/stunner/examples/kurento-one2one-call/README.md

 The application server implements a simple JSON/WebSocket API two browser clients can call to establish a two-party call.
-The caller and the callee will connect to each other via STUNner as the TURN server, without the mediation of a media server.
+The caller and the callee will connect to each other via STUNner as the TURN server, using the Kurento media server to mediate audio/video calls.

 As the first step, each client registers a unique username with the application server by sending a `register` message, which the server acknowledges in a `registerResponse` message.
 To start a call,